 Appraisal - An appraisal is a professional estimate of a property's market value, based on recent sales of comparable properties, location, square footage and construction quality.
 This service varies in cost depending on the price of the home.
-On average, an appraisal costs about $300 for a $250,000 house.

 Comparative market analysis - A comparative market analysis is an informal estimate of market value performed by a real estate agent based on similar sales and property attributes.
 Most agents offer free analyses in the hopes of winning your business.

 Fee-based reports - You also can get a comparable sales report for a fee from private companies that specialize in real estate data or find comparable sales information available on various real estate Internet sites.

 What Is the Difference Between Market Value and Appraised Value?

 The appraised value of a house is a certified appraiser's opinion of the worth of a home at a given point in time.
 Lenders require appraisals as part of the loan application process; fees range currently (2021) between $575 & $1200 depending on single family, multi-family, government backed loans, conventional.

 Market value is what price the house will bring at a given point in time.
 A comparative market analysis is an informal estimate of market value, based on sales of comparable properties, performed by an associate broker or broker.
 Either an appraisal or a comparative market analysis is the most accurate way to determine what your home is worth.